riad-azz/flask-template/README.md

 # Flask Starter Template

-A simple flask app starter template with login/register ready.
-Using Isolated app directory structure.
+A simple Flask app starter template.
+This is my preference to bootstrap my Flask projects and not a must follow structure, feel free to change whatever you don't like to your liking.

 Here is a list of the available features: